YaoruLuo/Meta-Structures-for-DNN/README.md

 # Deep Neural Networks Learn Meta-Structures from Noisy Labels in Semantic Segmentation

 ## Introduction
-This is the official code of [Deep Neural Networks Learn Meta-Structures from Noisy Labels in Semantic Segmentation](https://arxiv.org/pdf/2103.11594.pdf) (Accepted by AAAI-2022).
+This is the official code of [Deep Neural Networks Learn Meta-Structures from Noisy Labels in Semantic Segmentation](https://arxiv.org/pdf/2103.11594.pdf) (Accepted by AAAI-2022 Oral).

 ---